 General Sherman Tree

-The main area is via Wolverton Road, off the Generals Highway just north of the tree itself (between Lodgepole and the Sherman Tree).
+The main parking area and trailhead are near Wolverton Road, off the Generals Highway just north of the tree itself (between Lodgepole and the Sherman Tree).
 From there, the 1/2-mile (.72 km) trail descends and includes some stairs.
 Rest on the benches along the trail; don't overexert yourself.
 Handicapped parking and an accessible trail are along the Generals Highway two miles (3.2 km) north of the Giant Forest Museum.
 You can drop off and pick up passengers here.
 If you have difficulty walking at this elevation 7,000 feet (175 m), stop at a park visitor center for a temporary parking permit.

 The Big Trees Trail

 This 2/3 mile (1 km) trail circles Round Meadow.
 Colorful trailside panels describe sequoia ecology.
 Start at Giant Forest Museum and follow the paved, accessible trail from there.
-Handicapped parking available at trailhead.
+Parking for people with disability placards is available at the trailhead.
 Allow 1 hour round trip.

 The trail to Tokopah Falls starts just beyond the Marble Fork Bridge in Lodgepole Campground.
-It is an easy 1.7 mile (one way) walk along the Marble Fork of the Kaweah River to the impressive granite cliffs and waterfall of Tokopah Canyon.
+It is an easy 1.7 mile (2.7 km) one-way walk along the Marble Fork of the Kaweah River to the impressive granite cliffs and cascading waterfall of Tokopah Canyon.
 Tokopah Falls is 1,200 feet (365.8 meters) high, and is most impressive in early summer, but be careful around the water!